Get your business terms sorted! Specialist advice, fast turnaround and fixed fees online legal services.

 Terms and Conditions are a legally binding agreement between you and your customer or client by requiring that they accept your terms and conditions before engaging your services or purchasing your products.

-As well as making your business’ terms clear to the customer or client before they engage your services, another advantage is that having one set of Terms and Conditions that apply to all customers and clients saves you the time and expense of drafting specific terms for each individual transaction.
+As well as making your terms of business clear to the customer or client before they engage your services, another advantage is that having one set of Terms and Conditions that apply to all customers and clients saves you the time and expense of drafting specific terms for each individual transaction.

-They also give you the opportunity to incorporate terms favourable your business in a setting that doesn’t encourage a great deal of negotiation.
+They also give you the opportunity to incorporate terms favourable to your business in a setting that doesn’t encourage a great deal of negotiation.
 They also provide certainty that you’ll be trading on consistent terms that comply with your business’ policies and procedures.

 They are vital to protect your business from a risk management perspective, but also from a customer/client perspective.
 Take the time and invest in making sure these terms and conditions are clear, in plain language and cover all of the responsibilities of both parties in the transaction.